uggedal/bare/README.md

 * Vanilla kernel without initramfs and module support.
 Different kernel config and package per target system.
 * No translations.
-* Only one package for every use-case.
+* Only one package for per use-case.
 * Favor non-GPL licensed software (no {A,L,}GPL3 if possible).

 Inspiration